-- Tx+ and Tx- are connected to Rx+ and Rx- respectively. - The shield of the cable is connected to the earth on the transmitting side, and is NOT connected on the listener.
+- Tx+ and Tx- are connected to Rx+ and Rx- respectively. - The shield of the cable is connected to earth on the transmitting side, and is NOT connected on the listener side.

 Note In case the NMEA signal is connected both ways, two cables should be used with proper shielding as described above.
-(It is just above situation times two for the opposite direction).

 Only one talker is connected to the bus, and multiple listeners may be connected to the same bus without the need for a signal isolator/multiplier.
-However, it is not forbidden and good practice to use a multiplier since it eliminates the possible faults caused by short circuiting of the signal by a faulty listener.
-Alphatron is able to supply such a multiplier if needed (NMEA Distribution Module Mk.2)
+However, it is accepted and good practice to use a multiplier since it eliminates the possible faults caused by short circuiting of the signal by a faulty listener.
+Alphatron is able to supply such a multiplier if needed (NMEA Distribution Module MK2).

-The cable should be of a shielded type, and the shield connected to the earth on the talker side and NOT to earth on the listener side.
+The cable should be of a shielded type, and the shield is connected to earth on the talker side and NOT to earth on the listener side.